 Key takeaways

-Manifest configChanges is non-negotiable.
-Without orientation|screenSize|smallestScreenSize|screenLayout, the OS recreates your activity on every PiP toggle and your video resets to 0:00.
+• Manifest configChanges is non-negotiable.
+Miss orientation|screenSize|smallestScreenSize|screenLayout and the OS recreates your activity on every toggle, resetting the video to 0:00.

 Why Fora Soft wrote this playbook

 Book a 30-minute scoping call with our Android lead.
-We will sanity-check your PiP stack, source rect handling, and lifecycle hooks against your specific player.
+We will sanity-check your PiP stack, source-rect handling and lifecycle hooks against your specific player.

 Why Picture-in-Picture is now table stakes